 Secret Recipe: Blue Plate's Macaroni and Drunken Spanish Goat Cheese

 Prepare to get sauced—on Blue Plate’s macaroni and drunken Spanish goat cheese.
-The Bernal Heights restaurant recently celebrated 15 years in the biz, and their famous gooey side dish has been around since the very beginning.
+The Bernal Heights restaurant celebrated 15 years in the biz last year, and their famous gooey side dish has been around since the very beginning.
 “In 1999, fancy mac and cheese wasn’t quite as common on casual fine dining menus like ours,” says co-owner Jeff Trenam.
 Despite plenty of competition these days, Blue Plate still reigns supreme in this classic category.
 The secret, as the name suggests, is the Murcia al Vino—cheese that’s made from wild-herb-grazing Spanish goats and encased in a wine-washed rind that adds an unexpected fruity nuance to the dish.

 Macaroni and drunken Spanish goat cheese